primis/gitspot/README.md

-# gitspot
+# spgit
-Spotify Git Commit Messages
+Musical Git Commit Messages
+Description:
+Any dbus compliant application can provide metadata of the currently playing track. spgit allows you to use this metadata as your git commit messages
 Usage:
 On linux, put spgit in your path somewhere, and when you want to commit to git, simply type 'spgit' at your command line.
+You can also add an additional message to your commit with the following format:
+    spgit "message"
-This will grab the name and URI of the currently playing Spotify Song and make it the Commit Message.
+This will append your message after the currently playing track.
+You can also make your message primary by adding the -m switch like so:
+    spgit -m "message"